davidtchiu/davidtchiu.github.io/teaching/cs240/proj1.planning/index.md

 1. Make sure that your vision statement, persona, and scenario documents are pushed onto Github (before the 12am deadline).
 Then send me the URL to your repository on [canvas](https://canvas.pugetsound.edu).

-2. Invite me to join your Trello workspace.
+2. Invite me to join your Trello workspace so I can keep track of your progress and velocity.

 #### Grading